wiwofone/wiwofone.github.io/README.md

-# wiwofone.github.io (wiwo.se)
+# wiwo.se
 Just a personal site with some info on who I am and how to reach me.

-Dist directory is in the `master` branch, and the source from which it's built is in the `dev` branch.
+Currently just a placeholder, might be something more in the future.